-When cold therapy doesn’t alleviate pain and inflammation, topical ointments may be a solution.
-Products that contain nonsteroidal anti-inflammatory drugs (NSAIDs) work best.
-A topical NSAID ointment works directly to decrease arthritis swelling that causes joint pain.
-NSAIDs are the class of pain reliever that includes Advil (ibuprofen).
+If hot or cold therapy doesn’t alleviate pain and inflammation, topical ointments may be a solution.
+Products that contain NSAIDs work best.
+A topical NSAID ointment works directly to decrease inflammation that causes joint pain.
+NSAIDs are the class of pain relievers that includes Advil (ibuprofen).

 - Capsaicin (Capzasin and Zostrix): These products contain the natural substance found in hot chili peppers.
 They may reduce pain by blocking your skin’s pain receptors.

 - Salicylates: These ointments contain the pain reliever found in aspirin, which helps to reduce inflammation.